prakharmrsl/easypcceo.github.io/pages/blog/top-5-gaming-cpus-2017.md

 We'd recommend spending the extra money on the Ryzen 3 1200, but if you really can't afford it, the Pentium G4560 will do just fine.

 ![G4560 Performance Graph](/img/blog/top-cpu-2017/g4560-graph.png)

+As you can see in the graph above, the i3-7100 is only 12% faster than the Pentium G4560, but it is 28% more expensive.

+Evidently, the i3-7100 is not worth your money, especially considering Ryzen 3 outperforms it in nearly every aspect for a lower price tag.

+In conclusion, if you're on an extremely low budget, the Intel Pentium G4560 is your best friend.